Telemetry design

 Custom tracer

-Implement the Tracer protocol (see stario.telemetry.core and existing tracers), then point the CLI at it:
+Implement the Tracer protocol (see stario.telemetry.core and existing tracers), then point the CLI at a zero-argument callable that returns a tracer—for example mypkg.telemetry:make_tracer (STARIO_TRACER imports the module and calls the factory with no parameters):

 bash

-The symbol must be a zero-argument callable that returns a tracer instance (see resolve_tracer_factory in the CLI).
-Use this to ship spans to OpenTelemetry, Honeycomb, internal gRPC, etc., without changing application handlers.
+Built-in STARIO_TRACER=sqlite is CLI sugar that reads STARIO_TRACERS_SQLITE*.
+Use custom factories to ship spans to OpenTelemetry, Honeycomb, internal gRPC, etc., without changing application handlers.

 Reference: Telemetry · Bootstrap spans: Application lifecycle